Linux Engineer Jobs in USA with Visa Sponsorship

 Can I get sponsored as a Linux Engineer without prior U.S. work experience?

-Yes, U.S. work experience is not required for H-1B eligibility.
+Yes, U.S. work experience is not required for H-1B visa eligibility.
 What matters is your degree field, the technical complexity of the offered role, and your qualifications matching the job requirements.
 Many employers sponsor international Linux Engineers transitioning from roles in their home country or from OPT status.
 Strong systems experience and relevant certifications help compensate for unfamiliarity with U.S. environments.

 Are there visa options for Linux Engineers outside of the H-1B lottery?